 Florida State University - The University provides support to the Association for salaries and related benefits as well as some operational expenses.
-Amounts totaling \$1,584,210 and \$1,638,442 were included as transfers from related organizations in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2023 and 2022, respectively.
-The University also provides office space valued at \$403,305 and \$345,975 which is recorded as in-kind contributions in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2023 and 2022, respectively.
+Amounts totaling \$1,784,420 and \$1,584,210 were included as transfers from related organizations in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2024 and 2023, respectively.
+The University also provides office space valued at \$403,305 which is recorded as in-kind contributions in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2024 and 2023.

 In addition to operational support, the University provides programmatic support to the Association for publication of the VIRES magazine and for various events that are held in partnership with student groups, colleges or University units across campus.
-Amounts totaling \$25,416 and \$29,336 were included as transfers from related organizations in the accompanying Statements of Revenues,
+Amounts totaling \$24,725 and \$25,416 were included as transfers from related organizations in the accompanying Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2024 and 2023, respectively.
+No amounts were owed to the Association from the University as of June 30, 2024 and 2023.
+The total amount owed from the Association to the University was \$37,338 and \$78,335 as of June 30, 2024 and 2023, respectively.

-16. RELATED ORGANIZATIONS (continued)
+17. RELATED ORGANIZATIONS (continued)